brucelevis/dungen/README.md

 Different generation functions can be applied to a dungeon to create customizable effects.
 The complete API is documented in the _dungen.h_ file you should include in your project.

+Screenshots and numerous examples are available on the [Dungen website](http://lazythunk.com/dungen/)

 ``` c
 /**
  * Types